benjaminreid/benjaminreid.me/_drafts/2014-06-17-make-cool-css-image-gradients.md

 ---

 You've got a rad image of a cityscape to chuck on your new site but wait&hellip;
-it's not looking quite cool enough.
+it's not looking quite cool enough right?
 Time for some *zing!*

 {% include img.html src="make-cool-css-image-gradients/new-york.jpg" alt="NYC" %}